What Fruits Are In Season? Spanish Summer Fruits

 Dark green outside, inside it is white or yellow and very sweet.
 Have you will often find it in restaurants served as a starter and topped with Spanish ham.

 Baby Pears (St. John’s pears)

 You will only find these tiny pears in the market between the end of June and the beginning of July.
-There meet is hard, but their flavor is very sweet.
+They are actually called St. John’s pears because Saint John’s eve is on June 23, when these pears are in season.
+Their meat is hard, but their flavor is very sweet.
 Again, this is a children favorite!

 In Spain we make a difference between “brevas” and “higos”.
 Brevas are the first fruit of fig trees that riden at the beginning of the summer.
 Later on the same tree gives “higos”, that are slightly smaller that much sweeter.